Compliance Can't Be Vibe Coded

 The right answer is "four to six months minimum for a credible Type 2, and that's if we start the control implementation right now."
 The answer everyone wants to hear is something shorter.
 The pressure to find a faster answer is intense.
 And when a service promises "SOC 2 in 30 days," the rationalization writes itself: we're a small startup, our risk profile is low, we just need to show the customer we take security seriously.

 That rationalization is the trap.
-And it's not unique to compliance fraud — it's the same logic that produces vibe-coded infrastructure and technical debt that compounds quietly until production breaks.
+It's the same logic that produces vibe-coded infrastructure and technical debt that compounds quietly until production breaks.
 The difference is that compliance shortcuts don't just create debt.
-They create liability.
+They create liability — the kind that shows up in contract clauses about material misrepresentation and, in healthcare or financial services, in statutes like HIPAA and FINRA Rule 4370 that don't care whether your auditor was real.

 What a SOC 2 Actually Is